USS Basilone: 1967–1970

 Following her return to Newport on 11 December, Basilone moored alongside the destroyer tender in preparation for an upcoming overhaul at the Boston Naval Shipyard which commenced on 11 January 1968.
 In addition to the usual aspects of an overhaul, she improved her communications, electronics, and sonar equipment before returning to Newport on 21 May.
 The destroyer conducted refresher training at Guantanamo Bay during June and July then returned to Newport for a month of upkeep, local operations, and preparations for a scheduled deployment to a 7th Fleet assignment.
 However, the warship received orders to deploy to the 6th Fleet instead.
-Basilone departed Newport on 5 September and relieved the destroyer at Majorca 11 days later.
+Basilone departed Newport on 5 September and relieved the destroyer at Mallorca 11 days later.
 Following a five-day stay at Malta, the warship participated in the surveillance of the Soviet helicopter carrier until 4 November when she shadowed the helicopter and towed sonar flattop to the entrance of the Dardanelles then put into Kavalla, Greece, for a week.
-En route to Majorca, Basilone participated in a NATO exercise in the Aegean Sea then stood into Naples on 7 December for a 12-day tender availability.
+En route to Mallorca, Basilone participated in a NATO exercise in the Aegean Sea then stood into Naples on 7 December for a 12-day tender availability.
 The destroyer finished the year in Cannes, France (port was made in Toulon France), joining Exercise "Lafayette" during her four-day transit.